Cynthia-Wairimu/Akan-naming-culture./readme.md

 # {Akan-naming culture web application.}
-#### {This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name. }, {7/03/2020}
+#### {This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name. } {7/03/2020}
 #### By **{Cynthia Wairimu}**
 ## Description
-{This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name. , it includes a form, where users fill in their birthdate, and a small description of what the web-app does.}
+{This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+It includes a form, where users fill in their birthdate, and a small description of what the web-app does.}
 ## Setup/Installation Requirements
 * Create a portfolio directory/ folder then initialize git in the terminal
 * In the new directory create an index.html file.